Common questions

 Research evidence tells us that being sexually abused does not cause someone to sexually offend and that the overwhelming majority of boys who are sexually abused do not go on to commit offences

 We are aware that the ‘victim to offender’ talk causes survivors and their families great distress and prevents many from talking about what happened and seeking support.
-See our page Addressing the victim to offender cycle.

 We are aware that it can be a mistake to think that we can know what an offender looks like, be they male or female, or to suggest that a person with a particular childhood experience will offend.
 The US Department of Justice notes that while there is some evidence that those who commit offences “present with similar clinical problems or criminogenic needs (e.g., emotional regulation deficits, social difficulties, offense supportive beliefs, empathy deficits and deviant arousal); the degree to which these clinical issues are evident varies among individual offenders (Gannon, Terriere & Leader, 2012; Ward & Gannon, 2006).”